elliott-wen/homepage/_pages/about.md

 I have a keen passion for both indulging in and reverse-engineering classic games from the past, such as MapleStory and Red Alert 2.
 Additionally, I enjoy the intricate process of constructing operating system kernels and developing network devices.

 I am actively seeking highly motivated Ph.D. students and Research Assistants.
-Our focus is on advancing research in the fascinating field of gaming.
+Our focus is on advancing research in the fascinating field of VR gaming.
 Yes, you read it correctly – gaming.
-To be more specific, game engines and graphics drivers.
+We would like to do more research on motion sickness, physical safety, and content moderation in VR applications.